How Stefanie Wilder-Taylor Maintained Her Sobriety

 I sought support.

-I found help in 12-step meetings, but if you don’t drink that flavor tea there are alternatives: Workit Health (that’s the site you’re already on), Women For Recovery, SMART Recovery and many others.
+I found help in 12-step meetings, but if you don’t drink that flavor tea there are many alternatives: Workit Health (that’s the site you’re already on), Women For Recovery, SMART Recovery, and tons of others.
 Google it.

 I made myself accountable.

-I went to lunch with people I met in meetings, I called sober alchies nightly to bitch about sobriety, I read biographies about alcoholics, I made CD’s of songs that seemed like they might be about addiction and I listened to AA speaker CD’s.
-Nowadays there are podcasts you can listen to (try The Bubble Hour).
+I went to lunch with people I met in meetings, I called sober folks nightly to bitch about sobriety, I read biographies about alcoholics, I made CDs of songs that seemed like they might be about addiction and I listened to AA speaker CDs.
+Nowadays there are podcasts you can listen to.

 I rewarded myself.

-I watched bad TV, made sure I had some sort of treat at the end of every day.
-I figured so what?
+I watched bad TV and made sure I had some sort of treat at the end of every day.
+My theory on eating treats was, “So what?
 It’s healthier for you than drinking!
-And you can’t get pulled over for driving while eating cake.
-Just remember, whatever it takes.
+And you can’t get pulled over for driving while eating cake.”
+Just remember, do whatever it takes to keep on your recovery path.

 I attempted to help others.

 This is an important part of my sobriety.
-When I was new to all of this there were women there to greet me with a smile and tell me it’s going to be okay.
+When I was new to all of this, there were women there to greet me with a smile and tell me I was going to be okay.
 Now I get to be one of those people reaching out my hand.
-But as they say, helping you helps me.
+And as they say, “Helping you helps me.”